hbc/NGS_Data_Analysis_Course/sessionV/lessons/05_compare_callers_IGV.md

 Once you generate your higher-confidence peaks from ChIP-Seq data, you might want to visualize it in a genome browser like IGV.
 In addition to peak calls, it is useful to look at the BAM files (IP and input) that were used to generate the peaks.

-Let's creat `.bai` files for all the bowtie2 BAM outputs:
+Let's create `.bai` files for all the bowtie2 BAM outputs:

 	cd ../bowtie2/